atavakol/action-branching-agents/agents/bdq/README.md

 As we show in the [paper](https://arxiv.org/abs/1711.08946), BDQ is able to solve numerous continuous control domains via discretization of the action space.
 Most remarkably, we have shown that BDQ is able to perform well on the Humanoid-v1 domain with a total of 6.5 x 10<sup>25</sup> discrete actions.

-The code for BDQ is based on the implementation of the DQN agent as part of the initial release of the OpenAI Baselines.
+Our TensorFlow code for BDQ is based on the implementation of the DQN agent as part of the initial release of the OpenAI Baselines.
 However, it does not require installation of the Baselines as we have made it into a free-standing codebase with relative path imports.

 <p align="center">
 <img src="../../data/BDQ_Reacher3DOF-v0.gif" alt="Reacher3DOF-v0" width=24%/>